-Listing 4.2: Grammar of type expressions
+Listing 4.3: Grammar of type expressions

-The grammar of the type expressions used by the wildcards can be seen in Figure 4.2, the grammar is written in something similar to Extended Backus-Naur form, where we define the terminals and non-terminals in a way that makes the entire grammar solvable by the Recursive Descent parser.
+The grammar of the type expressions used by the wildcards can be seen in Figure 4.3, the grammar is written in something similar to Extended Backus-Naur form, where we define the terminals and non-terminals in a way that makes the entire grammar solvable by the Recursive Descent parser.

-Our recursive descent parser produces a very simple [28, 29]AST which is later used to determine when a wildcard can be matched against a specific AST node, the full definition of this AST can be seen in A.1.
-We use this AST by traversing it using a

-[32] visitor pattern and comparing each Identifier against the specific AST node we are currently checking, and evaluating all subsequent expressions and producing a boolean value, if this value is true, the node is matched against the wildcard, if not then we do not have a match.
+Our recursive descent parser produces an [30, 31]AST which is later used to determine when a wildcard can be matched against a specific AST node, the full definition of this AST can be seen in Appendix A.1.
+We use this AST by traversing it using a [34]visitor pattern and comparing each Identifier against the specific AST node we are currently checking, and evaluating all subsequent expressions and producing a boolean value, if this value is true, the node is matched against the wildcard, if not then we do not have a match.